Skip to content

 This document focuses on getting any potential contributor familiarized with the development processes, but other kinds of contributions are also appreciated.

-If you are new to using git or have never collaborated in a project previously, please have a look at contribution-guide.org.
+If you are new to using git or have never collaborated on a project previously, please have a look at contribution-guide.org.
 Other resources are also listed in the excellent guide created by FreeCodeCamp 1.

 Issue Reports